 German majors obtain jobs not only in teaching and translating, but also in many other fields of business and government.
 There are over 1200 German companies in the Southeastern United States, and many actively recruit German speakers.
-Recent and ongoing German investment in Alabama alone totals more than four billion dollars.
-Our German majors also can and do attend law school, business school, and medical school.
+Recent and ongoing German investment in Alabama alone totals more than $4 billion.
+Our German majors also can and do pursue graduate degrees, they also attend law school, business school, and medical school.